 Most men are completely in the dark when it comes to their fertility.
 Unless they’ve specifically gotten someone pregnant, they probably don’t know whether they are fertile.

 Often, it isn’t until a visit to the doctor’s office after months of fertility struggles that they finally found out something is wrong with their sperm – a diagnosis that can be incredibly frustrating.
-But what causes low sperm counts, and is there anything that can be done about it?
+But what causes low sperm counts, and is there anything that can improve sperm quality?

 Images are for illustrative purposes only.